Quarterly intensive workshops for designing emergent possibilities

 WHAT HAPPENS

-We work with three core practices:
+We work with four core practices:

 Scenario Planning